Over-The-Counter Monograph User Fee Program (OMUFA)

 Who pays an OMOR fee?

-As described in section 744M(a) of the FD&C Act, beginning with fiscal year 2021, each person that submits an OMOR is subject to an OMOR fee upon submission of the OMOR.
+As described in section 744M(a) of the FD&C Act, beginning with FY 2021, each person that submits an OMOR is subject to an OMOR fee upon submission of the OMOR.
 However, a person that submits an OMOR shall not be subject to an OMOR fee if FDA finds that the OMOR seeks to change the drug facts labeling of an OTC monograph drug in a way that would add to or strengthen—

 - Over the Counter Monograph User Fees Program Performance Goals and Procedures